 “That’s good enough for me.”
 Janet pointed to the pizza.
 “Now eat more garlic.”

-For the next three months, Quinn and Janet were as inseparable as the tides and moon.
-Movies, dinners, reading in the rain in the park under Quinn’s big, black umbrella, lots of double garlic pizza, shopping, sampling Seattle’s ice cream shops, and long walks were their life.
-But time flew faster than the swiftest arrow, as each day carried them closer to the inevitable goodbye.
+For the next three months, Quinn and Janet were as inseparable as the tides and the moon.
+Movies, dinners, reading in the rain in the park under Quinn’s umbrella, lots of double garlic pizza, shopping, sampling Seattle’s ice cream shops, and long walks were their life.
+But time flew faster than the swiftest arrow as each day carried them closer to the inevitable goodbye.

 It was Janet’s turn to cry.
 “Yeah.”
 She managed to force a smile, but that didn’t stop her tears.
 “We’ll always be in sync.”

 “I’m going to go now.
 I’d better go,” Quinn said.
 “Goodbye, babe.”

 “This should never happen to anyone else.”